Isaiah Horton

-Isaiah Horton is an American college football wide receiver for the Alabama Crimson Tide.
-He previously played for the Miami Hurricanes.
+Isaiah Horton is an American college football wide receiver for the Texas A&M Aggies.
+He previously played for the Miami Hurricanes and the Alabama Crimson Tide.

 Early life

 Horton originally attended The Ensworth School in Nashville, Tennessee his freshman and sophomore years before transferring to Oakland High School in Murfreesboro, Tennessee for his junior and senior years.
 He had 37 receptions for 702 yards and 10 touchdowns his junior year and 34 receptions for 643 yards with seven touchdowns as a senior.
 He committed to the University of Miami to play college football.

 College career

 Miami (FL)

 Horton played in four games and had one reception for six yards his first year at Miami in 2022 and was redshirted.
 In 2023, he played in all 13 games with two starts and had 13 receptions for 168 yards and a touchdown.
 Horton returned to Miami in 2024 and earned more playing time than his first two seasons.